BukolaOmok/bukola-java-se-21-preparation-notes/src/main/java/oop.md

 }
 ```

+### Interfaces cannot be instantiated directly
 An interface cannot be instantiated directly.
 A class that implements an interface must provide concrete implementations
-for all of its methods,
-unless the class is declared as abstract.
+for all of its abstract methods, unless the class is declared as abstract.
 However, an anonymous class can implement an interface and provide
 implementations for its methods.

 ```java